Bible Question:

 So we have brought as an offering to the LORD what each man found, articles of gold, armlets and bracelets, signet rings, earrings and necklaces, to make atonement for ourselves before the LORD.
 Numbers 31:50 (NASB)

-Rings In the New Testament
+Rings in the New Testament

 Rings are mentioned in the New Testament two times.
 For example, finger rings are mentioned in Luke 15:22 and again in James 2:2.
 Throughout the Old Testament and New Testament, it is obvious that men and women wore rings on their fingers, in their noses and on their ears.
 But does God ever prohibit the wearing of rings?
 The answer is yes!
 The explanation is given in the conclusion.